Shopify/theme-scripts/packages/theme-predictive-search/README.md

 });

 predictiveSearch.on("success", function(json) {
-  // See "Response Shape" section of this document
+  // See "Success Response" section of this document });
-});

 predictiveSearch.on("error", function(error) {
-  // See "Error Response Shape" section of this document });
+  // See "HTTP status `3xx-4xx` Response" section of this document });

 predictiveSearch.query("The Calling");